-Certus Legal have been acted for NDIS registered providers in the NDIS since the start of the scheme.
+Certus Legal have been acting for registered providers in respect to the NDIS since the start of the scheme.

-While the NDIS is a wonderful scheme that delivers reasonable and necessary supports to people with disabilities (Participants), in a manner that promotes their overarching choice and control.
-Whilst a wonderful scheme, it is governed by regulation which is then required to interpreted and administered by public servants.
+The NDIS is an innovative scheme that helps deliver reasonable and necessary supports to people with disabilities (Participants), in a manner that promotes their overarching choice and control.
+Whilst a wonderful scheme, it is governed by complex regulation which is then required to interpreted and administered by public servants.

-Certus Legal Group has an experienced team of NDIS Lawyers that can assist you with your matter in an effective (and compliant) way.
+Certus Legal has one of the most experienced teams of NDIS Lawyers to assist you with your matter in an effective (and compliant) way.

-One of the founders of Certus Legal, Darryl Richards, established NDISP, a registered SDA provider under the NDIS.
-Our team of NDIS lawyers were vital in establishing this provider, advising on registration and writing policies.
+One of the founders of Certus Legal, Darryl Richards, established NDISP, a registered Specialist Disability Accommodation (SDA) provider under the NDIS.
+Our team of NDIS lawyers were vital in establishing this provider, advising on registration, writing policies and drafting agreements.
 Our team has also helped other people and organisations become NDIS providers.

-We can advise on registration as an NDIS Provider This is were our experienced NDIS Lawyers come in, we can provide advice as to:
+In assisting with your registration as an NDIS Provider, our NDIS Lawyers can provide advice as to:

 Just because the NDIA makes a decision about your registration, it doesn’t mean that you have to accept it.

-There are reviewable decisions outlined in the legislation:
+There are reviewable CEO decisions outlined in the legislation, including a decision:

 parental responsibility for a child;